Cheesy Summer Squash and Zucchini Casserole – An Easy Cheesy Squash Casserole

 There are two amazing elements to this squash and zucchini casserole with Ritz (butter) crackers.

 First off, it’s the cheese.
-This easy cheesy squash casserole calls for shredded cheddar cheese, but you could absolutely use your favorite type of cheese.
+This yellow squash casserole recipe calls for shredded cheddar cheese, but you could absolutely use your favorite type of cheese.

 Second, Ritz crackers or any type of butter cracker you have on hand gets crushed up and sprinkled on top.
 And if that’s not good enough, melted butter is poured over top.

-The combination of the cheesy squash and zucchini, crunchy Ritz crackers and melted butter is a match made in heaven.
+The combination of the cheesy squash and zucchini, crunchy Ritz crackers and melted butter is a match made in heaven, and it gives an amazing flavor.
 The top is buttery and crunchy and the inside of this casserole is cheesy goodness.

 This Cheesy Summer Squash and Zucchini Casserole is a great side for any grilled meat option, especially our 3 Ingredient Steak, Grilled Pork Steak and Easiest Grilled Chicken Ever.